JDL05/PredictingVentureSuccess_ADA/README.md

 * Model Preparation: ModelPreparation.ipynb
 * Modelling: Modelling.ipynb

-### For the Webscraping, the following files have to be run:
+### For the Webscraping, the following steps have to be taken:

 1. Put a new unbanned set of HTTP Proxies in Code/Social Media Webscraping/Proxies.txt.
 2. For LinkedIn Company Information run Code/Social Media Webscraping/scrapeLinkedInThreaded.py.